Internet Brands

 Why I Left

-I asked for a promotion to Senior after a year of performing at that level, leading teams, architecting systems, and hiring.
+After a year of doing the work, leading teams, architecting systems, and hiring, I asked for the promotion to Senior.
 I was told it was "too much too soon."
-I left voluntarily, frustrated by the gap between my responsibilities and my title.
+So I left, voluntarily, fed up with the gap between what I was responsible for and what my title said.

 What I Learned

-This role proved I could lead without authority.
-But it also taught me to advocate for myself; doing senior work doesn't automatically get recognized.
-You have to make the case explicitly.
+This role proved to me I could lead without the authority on paper.
+It also taught me to advocate for myself, because doing senior work doesn't get recognized on its own; you have to make the case out loud.

 Tech Stack